daniOrtiz11/ExampleJavaMemcached/README.md

 Each inserted element has a 30 seconds life, with a lapse of 2 seconds.

 The aim of this programme is demostrate the time expiration of inserted elements  so we should update the view (option 2) to see how they are erasing.

+The repository includes a executable version (ExampleJavaMemcached.jar).
+The project includes the Memcached jar (memcached-2.5), we need to add it.